onlyquake/xonotic-wiki/Textures.md

 Textures in Xonotic
 ===================

-There are 2 material/texture systems in Xonotic that can work together.
+There are two material/texture systems in Xonotic that can work together.

 System one
 ----------